 Let’s face it, we all have areas of our body that we’re not so keen on – but, equally, we have parts of which we’re rather fond.
 Advice about what to wear too often focuses on covering up, rather than showcasing, which can feel quite negative.

-By showing off whatever it is that you like about your physical appearance, you’ll not only feel more attractive, but also more confident in the fact that your date’s attention is being drawn to those attributes.
+By showing off whatever it is that you like about your physical appearance, you’ll not only feel more attractive but also more confident that your date’s attention is being drawn to those attributes.

 8. Think about height

-Above, we mentioned heel height in relation to comfort – though there’s another reason you might like to consider wearing a flat shoe or low heel.
-If this is a first date with someone, you may not know how tall they are.
+Above, we mentioned heel height regarding comfort, although there’s another reason you might like to consider a flat shoe or low heel.
+If this is a first date with someone, you might not know their height.

 Of course, in a longer-term relationship, there’s no reason why women should feel awkward about wearing heels when their partner is smaller in stature.
-On a first date, however, it may help to make all concerned feel more at ease if height differences aren’t highlighted.
+On a first date, however, it may help you both feel more at ease if height differences aren’t highlighted.

 9. Harness the power of accessories

 That hot pink jumpsuit you wore on a night out with the girls a few weeks ago might feel like too much of a statement when meeting someone for the first time.
 But, even so, it’s important to be yourself.
-Whether your usual attire is sporty, sassy, flamboyant, classic, or boho, you can use the power of accessories to give a subtle nod towards your clothing personality.
+Whether your usual attire is sporty, sassy, flamboyant, classic, or boho, you can use the power of accessories to indicate your clothing personality.

-A snakeskin belt, for example – like this one from ME+EM adds a touch of rock chick to a pared-back look.
-Alternatively, you could tie a leopard-print scarf to your handbag – this one from Anthropologie is the perfect size.
+A croc-skin belt, for example, like this one from ME+EM, adds a touch of rock chick to a pared-back look.
+Alternatively, you could tie a leopard-print scarf to your handbag – this one from Marks & Spencer is the perfect size.

 The same can be said for colour.
-If you don’t feel quite at ease in all-out colour on a first date, why not go for hot pink sling-back shoes, like these from Next?
-Red statement shoes are always a great look too – how about these low-heeled ankle boots from Lotus?
+If you don’t feel quite at ease in all-out colour on a first date, why not go for pink suede heels, like these from Linzi?
+Red statement shoes are always a great look, too – how about these low-heeled ankle boots from Lotus?

 You could also elevate your look with jewellery, stacked bangles, and an eye-catching bag.
-There are so many ways to pump your outfit’s personality without going all-out.
-The devil is in the detail!
+There are many ways to boost your outfit’s personality without going all-out.
+The devil is in the details.

 Final thoughts…